About Your Ohio OVI / DUI Case

 Yes.
 If you refuse to allow the arresting officer to measure the amount of alcohol in your breath, blood or urine, you may be convicted of DUI / OVI based on evidence of impairment, such as poor driving, odor of alcohol, admission to drinking, slurred speech, bloodshot eyes, unsteady on feet, and poor performance on field sobriety tests.
-For more information on what you should do when you get pulled over, click here.
+For more information on what to do when you get pulled over and have been drinking, click here.

 Should I agree to the search of my vehicle?

 No. If you consent to the search of your vehicle, the officer can conduct a full search without a warrant.
 Anything the officer finds can and will be used as evidence against you in court.
 Do not give the officer consent to search your vehicle, even if the officer insists or pressures you to consent.
 Simply say "Sir / Maam, I do not consent to searches of my vehicle."

 If I am arrested for DUI / OVI, can the officer search me and my vehicle before taking me to the police station?

 Yes.
 After placing you under arrest, the officer can legally search you and your vehicle.